rkoberholtz/r0b3BOT/README.md

 *** This project lives @ https://gitlab.rickelobe.com/Rich/R0b3BOT ***

 # Description
-This is Rich's Discord Bot.
+This is R0b3's Discord Bot.
 It's creation was basically a challenge posed a coworker who said "Hey, you can write Discord Bots in Python...
 Make one to display your 3D printer status!".

 # Requirements
 1. discord.py version 1.0.0a or greater<br>